bitcoin-sv/spv-wallet-docs/bux-server/configuration.md

 ```

 You can set it in your IDE or in your terminal.\
-If you want to set it during starting the server, use this command:
+If you want to set it during startup, use this command:
 ```bash
 BUX_ENVIRONMENT=development go run ./cmd/server/main.go
 ```